 7.2 General exemption for transactions that have been generally disclosed - Section 7.3 of the Instrument provides that the insider reporting requirement does not apply to an issuer in connection with a transaction, other than a normal course issuer bid, involving securities of its own issue if the existence and material terms of the transaction have been generally disclosed in a public filing made on SEDAR.
-Because of this exemption and the exemption for normal course issuer bids in section 7.1 of the Instrument, a reporting issuer that is an insider of itself will not generally need to file insider reports under Part 3 or Part 4.
+Because of this exemption and the exemption for normal course issuer bids in section 7.1, a reporting issuer that is an insider of itself will not generally need to file insider reports under Part 3 or Part 4 provided the issuer complies with the alternative reporting requirement in section 7.2 of the Instrument.